Report calls for nuclear power plant safety measures to consider future weather threats

 Now, a new watchdog report from the U.S. Government Accountability Office (GAO) is warning about the need for increased safety measures to protect nuclear power plants against potential future weather threats.

-“We’re expecting a lot of changes in weather like increased heat, perhaps increased flooding, stronger storms, sea level rise,” said Frank Rusco, a Director for GAO.
+“We’re expecting a lot of changes in weather like increased heat, perhaps increased flooding, stronger storms, sea level rise,” Frank Rusco, a Director for GAO, said.
 “Pretty much all of the nuclear power plants in the country are in zones that should expect changes in that way.”

+Read: Federal proposals aims to increase medical training for students in rural communities

 The report points to the 2011 Fukushima disaster in Japan as an example of the damage severe weather can cause.
 A massive tsunami flooded the power plant, making it unable to cool the nuclear fuel.

-“That caused some damage that released some radioactivity,” said Rusco.
+“That caused some damage that released some radioactivity,” Rusco said.
 “That’s kind of the worst-case scenario.”

 GAO explains the Nuclear Regulatory Commission (NRC) does have very rigorous safety protocols in the U.S. and made them even stronger after the Fukushima disaster.